jungtaekkim/bayeso/paper.md

 - Installation: We upload our software in a popular repository for Python packages, PyPI, accordingly BayesO can be easily installed in any supported environments.
 - Documentation: We create official documentation with docstring.
-A code convention, docstring, is supported in Python and it is accomplished by specific templates of comments.

 # Conclusion